Finerio-Connect/widget-ios/README.md

 ### Logs and debugging

 Logs and debugging
-In some cases you'll find usefull to see what is happening inside FinerioConnectWidget.
+In some cases, you'll find it useful to see what is happening inside FinerioConnectWidget.
 If so, you can enable logs for debugging purposes.

 ``` swift